Date: July 3rd, 2014

 Quality Check List:

-The study population included or focused on those in the ED.
+- The study population included or focused on those in the emergency department.
 Unsure

-All participants (patients, clinicians, outcome assessors) were unaware of group allocation.
+- All participants (patients, clinicians, outcome assessors) were unaware of group allocation.
+No

 Results: No difference in mortality.
 No difference in Cerebral Performance Category (CPC), modified Rankin Score (mRS) or mortality at 180 days.